 Still from Hallucinations © Lydia Greer

-More than a Selfie is a 2.5 hour photographic workshop for kids 8-16 years old.
-Participants will photograph aspects of their identity using Fuji instant cameras.
-We will use the area in and around Fort Mason as our background and canvas for our self portraits.
-The workshop concludes with each participant making a hand-made accordion book to display their masterpieces.
+Each year the fair creates an event specifically for children to engage deeper with photography.
+More than a Selfie was the 2018 event and involved a 2.5 hour photographic workshop for kids 8-16 years old.
+Participants photographed aspects of their identity using Fuji instant cameras.
+They used the area in and around Fort Mason as their background and canvas for our self portraits.
+The workshop concluded with each participant making a hand-made accordion book to display their masterpieces.

-The workshop is taught by Victoria Heilweil (MFA, California College of the Arts), assisted by Alana Rios (MFA candidate, San Jose State University).
+The workshop was taught by Victoria Heilweil (MFA, California College of the Arts), assisted by Alana Rios (MFA candidate, San Jose State University).